HiragiChi/SymExTesting/obfuscator/my_Semantic_Fusion/APermanentResult/UnitTest/resultAnalyse.md

 ## Result
 There are 3 kinds of result:
-1) Find a solution and the solution is correct
+1) Find a solution and the solution is correct -- correct solved
-2) Find the constraint but cannot solve it
+2) Find the constraint but cannot solve it -- constraint found
 3) Cannot even find constraint (output: No path conditions for FILE).
+-- constraint not found
  The related code can be found in /jpf-symbc/src/main/gov/nasa/jpf/symbc/heap/HeapSymbolicListener.java where it indicates that spf cannot find a constraint

 ### MODE 1: math.atan2(x,y)==integer
 |    function name    | correct solved | constraint found | constraint not found|